pemellquist/skypunch/README.md

 * Is the target enabled to be used?

 **Notifiers Table** <br>
-Each row within the notifier table defines someone to be notified upon a failure or success.
+The notifiers table models who should be notified upon key skypunch events (failure or success).
-* The type of notification (SMTP, Tweet, RSS)
+* The type of notification (SMTP currently is only supported)
 * Notification specific parameters (e.g. email address and parameters)